rien333/numbersense-vae/thesis/README.md

 Introduction
 ============

+(**Note:** the quality and the content of the text is not yet reflective of whatever I have in mind for my thesis)

 Although various machine learning approaches to numerical determination and estimation of objects in images already exist, some research seems impartial to broader cognitive debate (see Stoianov and Zorzi 2012),